| Written by Mark Buzinkay

 In the context of predictive maintenance, AI, particularly machine learning – a subset of AI, plays a pivotal role.
 Machine learning algorithms learn from the historical and real-time data about equipment performance and, over time, can identify what signifies 'normal' operation and what indicates a potential failure.

-One of the ways AI contributes to predictive maintenance is through anomaly detection.
-AI algorithms are excellent at spotting deviations from the norm – these "anomalies" could be early warning signs of a potential equipment breakdown.
+One way AI contributes to predictive maintenance is through anomaly detection.
+AI algorithms are excellent at spotting deviations from the norm—these "anomalies" could be early warning signs of a potential equipment breakdown.

-AI's ability to monitor several parameters simultaneously – from temperature fluctuations and abnormal vibrations to unusual power consumption, enables it to detect these anomalies in real-time.
-When a potential issue is detected, AI can trigger alerts, providing maintenance teams with the opportunity to intervene before a minor issue escalates into a critical failure.
+AI's ability to monitor several parameters simultaneously—from temperature fluctuations and abnormal vibrations to unusual power consumption—enables it to detect these anomalies in real time.
+When a potential issue is detected, AI can trigger alerts, allowing maintenance teams to intervene before a minor issue escalates into a critical failure.

 Deep learning, a more complex form of machine learning, has further expanded the capabilities of predictive maintenance.
 Using artificial neural networks inspired by the human brain, deep learning algorithms can identify patterns and correlations in large, complex datasets that would be impossible for humans to spot manually or through conventional machine learning methods.